Jingo88/Just_Another_React_Tutorial/README.md

 ```
 * We are exporting our `Stateless Presentational Component` so the HomeContainer can use it
 * ***REMEMBER*** this is a component that will NOT HOLD any state or logic.
 Hence the name `Stateless Presentational Component`
+	* `className` - JSX way of identifying a class
+	* `var styles` - we created styling for this component that will be applied inside the return
+	* The classes applied to these elements are class names from `Materialize CSS`
-* `index.js` Now Our Index.js File looks like this!!!
+* `index.js` Now our Index.js File looks like this!!!

 ```
 import React from 'react';